Randomization Tests for Conditional Group Symmetry: Experiments

 \section{Experiments}

-We evaluate our proposed tests on simple synthetic examples and on realistic simulated data from particle physics.
-In all of our experiments, we sample $n$ data points from a distribution or dataset and perform a test for a conditional symmetry with respect to some specified group.
-We repeat this procedure over $N=1000$ simulations for each test setting and report the proportion of simulations in that the test rejected, which is an estimate of the test size (resp.\ power) when the distribution has (resp.\ does not have) the specified symmetry.
+We evaluate our proposed tests on synthetic examples and on realistic state-of-the-art simulated data used in particle physics.
+In all of our experiments, we sample $n$ data points from a distribution or dataset and perform a test for conditional symmetry with respect to a specified group.
+We repeat this procedure over $N=1000$ simulations for each test setting and report the proportion of simulations in which the test rejected, which is an estimate of the test size (resp.\ power) when the distribution has (resp.\ does not have) the specified conditional symmetry.
 With $N=1000$ simulations, estimates are precise up to approximately $\pm0.016$.
 We set the test level to be $\sig=0.05$ in all of our experiments.
-Where applicable, we use $B=100$ randomizations for estimating the $p$-value in randomization tests, except when specified otherwise.
+Except where specified otherwise, we use a single randomized comparison set (\texttt{reuse = true}) for estimating the $p$-value in our tests.

-We default to aggregating Gaussian and Laplace kernels via the FUSE and SK test statistics for data that are continuous.
+We default to aggregating Gaussian and Laplace kernels via the FUSE and SK test statistics for continuous data.
 To compute the bandwidths $\{\kparam_1,\dotsc,\kparam_L\}$, we follow a procedure similar to the one described by \citet{Biggs:2024}.
 We first compute the distances $\{\|\tY_i-\tY_j'\|_2\}_{i,j}$ and $\{\|\tY_i-\tY_j'\|_1\}_{i,j}$ for the Gaussian and Laplace kernels, respectively.
 We then compute half of the 5\% quantile and two times the 95\% quantile for each set, and take the $L=10$ bandwidth values to be the discrete uniform interpolation of those two values.
-All estimates of MMD use the unbiased U-statistic.
+All estimates of MMD use the U-statistic.

 All experiments were implemented in Julia (version 1.6.1) and run on a high-performance computing allocation with 4 CPU cores and 16 GB of RAM.
-Additional experiments and experimental details can be found in \cref{apx:exp}.
+Additional experiments and experimental details can be found in \cref{apx:exp}, including an experiment showing how our tests for conditional symmetry can be used for checking learned symmetry in predictive models (\cref{sec:experiments:MNIST}).
 Associated computer code can be found on GitHub.\footnote{\url{https://github.com/chiukenny/Tests-for-Conditional-Symmetry}}